IAF MiG-29 jet crashes in Jalandhar

 NEW DELHI: A MiG-29 multirole fighter jet of the Indian Air Force (IAF) crashed during a training mission near Punjab's Jalandhar Friday.

 The MiG-29 is a Soviet-era fighter jet.
 It has also been used to escort other jets on bombing missions from incoming "bandits" or enemy fighter jets.
-The IAF operates over 60 MiG-29s, all of which have been upgraded with advanced avionics and better weapons to convert them into multirole jets that can perform air-to-air and air-to-ground missions equally well.
+The IAF operates over 60 MiG-29s, all of which have been upgraded with advanced avionics.